 STEM Programs include:

-Discover Together: Our afterschool STEM series for girls attending underserved schools.
+Our afterschool STEM series for girls attending under-resourced schools.

-Interested in volunteering?
 There are many ways for STEM professionals and students pursuing STEM fields to share their interests with girls.
-Find out how you can inspire girls and volunteer!
+Find out how you can inspire the next generation of STEM leaders!